 Dan & Nick’s Story

-Dan, a resident of Newfane, made the decision to volunteer his time to be a Mentor through Youth Mentoring Services of Niagara County.
+Dan, a resident of Newfane, made the decision to volunteer his time through Youth Mentoring Services.
 When asked why he wanted to be a Mentor, Dan spoke of social responsibility and giving back to help make the community a better place.
 After the intake process and orientation program, he was given profiles of potential Mentees to review.
 One of the profiles stood out to him.
-That is when he met Nick, his Mentee.
+That is when he met Nick.

-The quick connection made between Nick and Dan has only grown stronger.
+The quick connection between Nick and Dan has only grown stronger.
 In addition to the three to four hours they spend together every other week, Nick will call Dan once a week just to talk.
-The two each keep a journal of their time together and work on certain goals that the Youth Mentoring Services program encourages, such as socialization and self-esteem.
+The two each keep a journal of their time together and work on certain goals, such as socialization and self-esteem.

 “Nicholas speaks of Dan daily,” explains Nick’s mom, Anne Marie.
 “They have an awesome relationship.
 Dan is a blessing for Nicholas.”

-Dan and Nick are a tremendous example of the type of relationship Youth Mentoring Services of Niagara County hopes to develop for their children who need a positive presence and outlet in their life.
-It is often surprising to many of the Program’s volunteers how important they become to their Mentees and how the emotional investment they make is often greater than the time they invest.
+Dan and Nick are a tremendous example of the type of relationship YMS hopes to develop for children who need a positive presence and outlet in their life.
+It is often surprising to many of the program’s volunteers how important they become to their Mentees and how the emotional investment they make is often greater than the time they invest.

 Mentor Dan counts himself among the surprised.
 “It feels good to help him out and to be a good male role model in his life,” Dan explained.